 Best Neapolitan desserts

-The difference is mostly in the shape, the Riccia is made with a soft flaky dough and is lobster tail shaped. instead, the Frolla is rounded, made of a kind of shortbread crust.
-You can find it everywhere in the bars or pasticceria, the best one is Attanasio.
+The difference is mostly in shape; the Riccia is made with a soft, flaky dough and is lobster tail-shaped. instead, the Frolla is rounded and made of a kind of shortbread crust.
+You can find it everywhere in the bars or pasticceria; the best one is Attanasio.

 BEST PLACE TO EAT SFOGLIATELLA | Da Attanasio

 We know that we said that Sfoliatella is a signature pastry in Naples but we must admit it, Babà is also a symbol of Neapolitan desserts.

 With its mushroom shape, Neapolitan Babà is soaked in rum and it’s a really traditional pastry that everyone loves.
 Every time we are coming back home to see our families, before leaving is a tradition for us to eat a Babà at least at the airport, or alternatively a Sfogliatella Riccia.

 BEST PLACE TO EAT BABÀ | Da Luise

 The month of March is really important for Neapolitans as on the 19th we celebrate Father’s Day and St. Joseph (San Giuseppe).

 On this occasion, a famous dessert is Zeppole di San Giuseppe, a fried dough ball filled with custard and topped with cherries.
 However, you can find the Zeppole di San Giuseppe all year round in a local “pasticceria”.